jonandonigv/secmail/README.md

 ## Contributing

-This project is in active development.
-Contributions are welcome for the upcoming phases.
+Development is currently paused.
+Contributions may be considered once development resumes.

 ## License